Assistant: Callie Bird

 Witzman v.
 Gross, 148 F.3d 988 (8th Cir.
 1998).
 At summary judgment stage, and on appeal, successfully defended lawyer and law firm sued by beneficiary of a trust administered by their former client.

-Named as one of the "Top 25 Appellate Law Super Lawyers," Minnesota Journal of Law and Politics (2005)
+- Selected to list of "Top 25 Appellate Law Super Lawyers," Minnesota Journal of Law and Politics (2005)

 TEACHING AND LECTURING